Resource-efficient Quantum Algorithms for Selected Hamiltonian Subspace Diagonalization: Approximate-transpiliation

 \section{Approximate-transpiliation}

 The circuit depth of the (10,12) N$_2$ calculations performed here was too long to be run on hardware via the AWS Braket service.
-As a result, the depth was reduced using the approximation degree input parameter provided within Qiskit \cite{matthew_treinish_qiskitqiskit_2025}.
+As a result, the depth was reduced using the approximation degree input parameter provided within Qiskit \cite{cross_validating_2019}.
 This parameter allows the circuit depth to be reduced by decreasing the accuracy of the transpilitation, i.e., making the transpiled circuit similar, but not identical to, the input circuit.

 To test this approximate-transpiliation, the (10,10) model was emulated using an approximate-degree (AD) of 1.00 (no approximation), 0.75, 0.50, and 0.25.
 The results are shown in Figure~\ref{fig:n2_error_approxtrans}.
 Results for the 0.25 AD are not shown as the circuits were reduced to only measurement gates.
-Also note that when AD = 0.5 there were no 2-qubit gates (see Table~\ref{tab:all_details}).
-In addition, the circuit depths are shown in Table~\ref{tab:n2_resources}.
+Also note that when AD = 0.5 there were no 2-qubit gates.
+In addition, the circuit depth and gate counts are shown in Table~\ref{tab:n2_resources}.

 A small change in the AD resulted in the circuits being very similar, and as a result, performing as well as when no approximation is used (when AD = 1.00).
 However, further reducing the AD to 0.50 resulted in significantly shorter circuits, and therefore a reduction in error-accumulation.
 This resulted in an improved accuracy of the model in the presence of noise.
 In addition, the reduction of the circuit depth was sufficient to enable the hardware calculations to be performed.